thegetty/quire-docs/content/learn/tutorial.md

 ## 5. Enter Publication Metadata

 The metadata for your publication (its title, subtitle, contributors, publication date, etc.) is used in various areas of your site.
-It’s used under the hood for {{< q-glossary "search engine optimization" >}} (SEO), as well as on the site itself in headings, navigation labels, and on your About or Copyright page.
+It’s used under the hood for {{< q-def "search engine optimization" >}} (SEO), as well as on the site itself in headings, navigation labels, and on your About or Copyright page.

 All publication metadata is in the `publication.yml` file for your project, which you’ll find in the `data` directory.